facebookresearch/gtn/docs/python/source/gtn.rst

 .. py:function:: backward(graph, grad, retain_graph=False)

-  Compute the gradients of any inputs w.r.t ``graph``.
+  Compute the gradients of any inputs with respect to ``graph``.

-  :param gtn.Graph graph: The graph to compute gradients with respect to.
+  :param Graph graph: The graph to compute gradients with respect to.
-  :param gtn.Graph grad: A seed gradient, typically set to be a gradient of
+  :param Graph grad: A seed gradient, typically set to be a gradient of
     another function with respect to ``graph``.
   :param bool retain_graph: Whether or not to save the autograd graph.
 Setting
     this to False is more memory efficient as temporary graphs created during